 The Alliance is working with the International Road Federation, IRF (Geneva), funded by the FIA Road Safety Grant Programme, on a program that combines the training and capacity building expertise of both organizations.

-The first phase of training covers road safety data and familiarisation with toolkits.
+The first phase of training covers road safety data and familiarization with toolkits.
 The training results in the development of a joint action plan thus fostering collaboration between NGOs, government officials, academics, and other stakeholders.

-In phase two, the participants from phase one, gather (online) to move forward implementation of the coalition action plan through a demonstration data project.
+In phase two, the participants from phase one, gather to move forward implementation of the coalition action plan through a demonstration data project.

 The key benefits of the program so far are the strengthened connections that are built between NGOs, government officials, and other key stakeholders.

 “My favorite part of LEARN is the insight on collection of data on dashboard format which can be used for tailor made decisions for varying circumstances” – Participant, Zambia